 Experience of War

-The module will introduce you to ‘war from the bottom’: how individuals have experienced warfare.
+The module will introduce you to ‘war from the bottom up’: how individuals have experienced warfare.
 It will analyse coping strategies, the construction and maintenance of morale both military and civilian and explore why these have sometimes broken down.
 Finally, it will introduce you to individuals’ response to war as expressed in art, from poetry to moving pictures.

 Research Skills: Dissertation Preparation